Welcome to Cornea by Kane, your trusted source for an honest opinion about your eyes.

 Of note, FLACS is not covered by insurance which means there is an out of pocket expense associated with choosing this option.

 While the options for cataract surgery have advanced tremendously and there are many terrific refractive options today, not every patient is a good candidate for these technologies.
 Fuchs’ dystrophy can be a progressive disease for many patients which means that the shape and power of your cornea will change over time, especially if you go on to need additional cornea procedures.
-For these reasons, I often recommend a standard monofocal intraocular lens implant (they have extremely high quality optics but only focus light at one distance and do not correct astigmatism).
+For these reasons, a standard monofocal intraocular lens implant may be a good option.
+These lenses have extremely high quality optics but they do not correct astigmatism or provide a range of vision.
 As such, it is important to have a realistic expectation that you may need glasses after surgery for your best vision.

 Expect your vision may take a few days or weeks to clear